-Note 5: The tables are based on an open space between the buildings.
-In this case, we have a carport/sundeck projecting into the space.
-This element increases the hazard by facilitating the transfer of the fire from building 2 to building 3.
-One solution to the problem could be to assume that the separation must be from the face of the projection.
-If, on the other hand, the projecting element were of fire-resistive construction - such as a concrete balcony on an apartment building - there might not be any need to consider it as contributing to the hazard.
+Note 1 : The tables of separation are based on an open space between the buildings.
+In this case there is a balcony projecting into the space.
+This element increases the hazard by facilitating the spread of fire from building to building.
+It will be assumed that the separation must be from the face of the projection.